 BIOM: Building Indoor and Outdoor Modeling

-Participants: Muxingzi Li, Pierre Alliez, Florent Lafarge.
+Participants: Muxingzi Li, Florent Lafarge [contact].

-The BIOM project aims at automatic, simultaneous indoor and outdoor modelling of buildings from images and dense point clouds.
+The BIOM project aimed at automatic, simultaneous indoor and outdoor modeling of buildings from images and dense point clouds.
 We want to achieve a complete, geometrically accurate, semantically annotated but nonetheless lean 3D CAD representation of buildings and objects they contain in the form of a Building Information Models (BIM) that will help manage buildings in all their life cycle (renovation, simulation, deconstruction).
 The project is in collaboration with IGN (coordinator), Ecole des Ponts Paristech, CSTB and INSA-ICube.
 Total budget: 723 KE, 150 KE for TITANE.
-The PhD thesis of Muxingzi Li is funded by this project which started in February 2018, for a total duration of 4 years.
+The PhD thesis of Muxingzi Li was funded by this project which started in February 2018, for a total duration of 4 years.

 11.1 Promoting scientific activities

 - Pierre Alliez was an advisory board member for the EUROGRAPHICS 2023 conference.